shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 A sphere in which the proposition, simplex sigillum veri, is valid.

-### 5.46 When we have rightly introduced the logical signs, the sense of all their combinations has been already introduced with them: therefore not only "$p \lor q$" but also "$\neg(p \lor \neg q)$", etc. etc. We should then already have introduced the effect of all possible combinations of brackets; and it would then have become clear that the proper general primitive signs are not "$p \lor q$", "$(\exists x).fx$", etc., but the most general form of their combinations.
+### 5.46 When we have rightly introduced the logical signs, the sense of all their combinations has been already introduced with them: therefore not only "$p \lor q$" but also "$\not(p \lor \not q)$", etc. etc. We should then already have introduced the effect of all possible combinations of brackets; and it would then have become clear that the proper general primitive signs are not "$p \lor q$", "$(\exists x).fx$", etc., but the most general form of their combinations.

 #### 5.461 The apparently unimportant fact that the apparent relations like $\lor$ and $\supset$ need brackets---unlike real relations---is of great importance.